djalbat/watchful-cli/README.md

 * The `batch`, `batch-debug`, `incremental` and `incremental-debug` scripts all make use of the aforementioned `watchful` script, passing it the requisite command plus additional options.
 The special `--` command tells npm to pass these options verbatim.
 The `incremental` command is optional and can be left out.

-For a package rather than a bundle, you could remove the call to the final `clean` script from the build scripts; remove the entry and bundle file options from the `watchful` script; and change the temp directory to a lib directory.
+* For a package rather than a bundle, you could remove the call to the final `clean` script from the build scripts; remove the entry and bundle file options from the `watchful` script; and change the temp directory to a lib directory.

+* For incremental builds, the `pause` option has been set to 100 milliseconds.
+Usually this can be left at the default, which is 0 milliseconds.
+However, if you find that not all of the transformations are being completed before bundling starts, you may want to experiment with this option.

 ## Contact